 Following a training plan is the most effective way to become a faster cyclist.
-Whether one’s training to win or simply for the love of the sport, they’ll get faster with a well-structured training every step of the way.
+Whether one’s training to win or simply for the love of the sport, they’ll get faster with well-structured training every step of the way.

 Every training plan is built upon a basic, underlying foundation of fitness.
 During the Base phase, one’ll cultivate the endurance and cycling skills necessary for further specialization.